danielzmbp/NLP4Pheno/README.md

 ## Potential improvements
 - Improve sentence tokenization
-  - The problems is that tidyPMC often breaks sentences with periods in the middle of the sentence, as it is often with strain and species naems.
+  - The problems is that tidyPMC often breaks sentences with periods in the middle of the sentence, as it is often with strain and species names.
   - Maybe manual fix by merging those that end up with `sp` or uppercase letter.